QCD Phase Diagram and the Finite Volume Fireball: A Model Study: Formalism and the boundary condition

 \section{Formalism and the boundary condition}

 The NJL model is an effective model of the spontaneous chiral symmetry breaking of QCD \cite{Klevansky:1992qe, Buballa:2003qv}.
-The degrees of freedom are only quarks; the gluonic interactions are included in four-fermion interaction terms, chosen such that the Lagrangian is chirally symmetric.
+The degrees of freedom are only quarks; the effects of the gluonic interactions are included in four-fermion interaction terms, chosen such that the Lagrangian is chirally symmetric.

 We will work with the two-flavor, isospin symmetric theory.
 The NJL Lagrangian for two degenerate flavors of light quarks is,